kartonfarkas/api_docs/source/suite/emails/viewing_urls.rst

      - Comments
    * - <id>
      - int
-     - the ID of the email
+     - ID of the email
      -
    * - key_id
      - mixed